jakebalek25/jakebalek25.github.io/_pages/about.md

 Previously worked with data across all major sports and their derivation through predictive modeling.

 My favorite sport data is baseball.

+Check out my Portfolio tab for some of the bigger projects I have worked on recently or my Blog tab for some of the smaller ideas I've recently thought about.